Anterior Cruciate Ligament Tear (ACL Tears):

 The collateral ligaments, joint capsule, articular cartilage, and menisci are frequently injured in conjunction with ACL rupture (cartilage pads).

-How Common are ACL Tears?
+How Common Are ACL Tears?
 Who is at Risk?

 An ACL tear can occur at any age, although girls are four times more likely than males to get one.
 Experts are divided on why women are more vulnerable.
 Some speculate that this is due to a lack of physical training, neuromuscular control, or muscle strength.
 Others believe it’s due to differences in pelvic and lower leg alignment, looser ligaments, or estrogen’s effect on a woman’s ligaments.
 Differences in how men and women leap and land may possibly have a role.

-Can you Walk with a Torn ACL?
+Can your Child Walk with a Torn ACL?

 Some people believe they are steady enough to walk if they do it slowly and cautiously.
 Others opt for crutches in the event that their knee “gives out” (collapses or buckles).